poeyahay/AFib_PGS/README.md

 ## Analyze results and extract performance metrics

-Finally, we used this [script](https://github.com/poeyahay/AFib_PGS/blob/main/07.%20Analyze/Analyze_metrics.R) to fit logistic regression models with the multi-trait PGS as predictor, adjusting for the first 20 principal components as well as age and sex.
-Performance metrics were then extracted from these models.
+Finally, we used this [Analysis Script](https://github.com/poeyahay/AFib_PGS/blob/main/07.%20Analyze/Analyze_metrics.R) to fit logistic regression models with the multi-trait PGS as predictor.

+- Models were adjusted for the first 20 principal components, age, and sex.
+- Performance metrics were then extracted from these models.

 Three inputs are needed for the analysis script:

-1. **PGS_Dataset.csv**; Includes the following columns:
+1. **PGS_Dataset.csv**; Contains the following columns:

    - `IID` — individual ID
    - `age`
    - `sex_at_birth` — male = 1, female = 0; flip if you prefer female = 1
    - `from_MA` — 1 = from Massachusetts, 0 = not
    - `has_VA` — 1 = has Veterans Affairs affiliation, 0 = not
    - `case_control` — 1 = AF case, 0 = control
-   - polygenic *scored* file — PGS per IID
+   - polygenic *scored* file — PGS value per individual
    - principal components — `PC1–PC20`

-**Important:** Exclude all tuning-set IIDs.
+**Important:** Exclude all tuning-set IIDs from this dataset before running the analysis.

-2. **POP_IIDs.csv** files (e.g., `AFR_IIDs.csv`) — each file contains a single column (`IID`) listing individuals belonging to a specific ancestry group.
-These files are needed for ancestry-specific validation analyses.
+2. **POP_IIDs.csv** files (e.g., `AFR_IIDs.csv`)
+   - Single column (`IID`) listing individuals of a specific ancestry.
+   - Required for ancestry-specific validation analyses.
-3. **Ancestry-specific AF prevalence** within All of Us — computed during step 6 of the [Split_TuneVal.sh](https://github.com/poeyahay/AFib_PGS/blob/main/Split%20Dataset/Split_TuneVal.sh) script and required for liability R² estimation.
+3. **Ancestry-specific AF prevalence** within All of Us
+   - Computed during step 6 of the [Split_TuneVal.sh](https://github.com/poeyahay/AFib_PGS/blob/main/Split%20Dataset/Split_TuneVal.sh) script
+   - Required for liability R² estimation

 **Software requirements:**